lonelycoder306/plox/README.md

 For a more detailed list with justification (brief or lengthy) for each change, please go to [Justification](./docs/Justification.md).\
 For further instruction on how to make use of some of these features, please go to [Instructions](./docs/Instructions.md).
 * Added a minimal command-line debugger.
+* Added a testing and cleaning option.
+    * Testing uses Pytest.
 * Added a built-in list class.
     * List objects are heterogeneous, variable-length arrays.
-    * Multiple methods are made available for list objects.
+    * Multiple methods are made available for List objects.
 * Added multi-line support for REPL prompts.
 * Added support for lambdas.
 * Added modulus (%) and exponent (^) operators.